L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 Defendants such as L'Oreal have asked Judge Rowland to divide the pre-trial discovery process.
 More specifically, they have asked the Court to focus specifically on general causation issues to the exclusion of all other evidence discovery.
 Defendants want to focus discovery solely on whether the use of chemical hair relaxers causes uterine cancer (along with other reproductive cancers such as cervical cancer and ovarian cancer).

-The plaintiffs' lawyers vehemently oppose this request as it would potentially delay litigation for years as several other discovery matters would simply sit idle while the Court ferrets out general causation.
+The plaintiffs' lawyers vehemently oppose this request, as it would potentially delay litigation for years.
+Several other discovery matters would simply sit idle while the Court ferrets out general causation.

-We believe that Judge Rowland will deny the defendant's motion to avoid delaying the litigation process.
+We believe Judge Rowland will deny the defendant's motion to avoid delaying the litigation process.

 June 4, 2023 - Both Parties Must File Briefs Outlining Their Causation Theories